girving/pentago/README.md

 The pentago code is released under a BSD license, and the 4 TB data set has been released into the public domain for anyone who wants to tinker around.
 The data set is generously hosted by Rackspace.
-If you want links, please email me at <irving@naml.us>.
+If you want links to download the data, see below.

 For background on the complexity of pentago and the applicability of a variety of solution algorithms, see Niklas Buscher's 2011 thesis